ramboxapp/community-edition/README.md

 Sessions will persist using the [partition:persist](http://electron.atom.io/docs/api/web-view-tag/#partition) attribute for Webviews.
 So every time you open Rambox, your sessions will keep alive until you remove the service.

-Sync feature use Auth0 for Single Sign On & Token Based Authentication with the integration with Firebase to store the services that user is using (and the configuration for each service).
+Sync feature use Auth0 for Single Sign On & Token Based Authentication and to store the services that user is using (and the configuration for each service).
 You are always welcome to check the code! ;)

 ## Translations